South East Alexander School

 This training recognises that physical change comes hand in hand with emotional, psychological and energetic change, and both honours and welcomes these inevitable changes as an integral part of the training process.

-This teacher-training course is arranged to enable students to continue to work if need be.
-The training will take place during the daytime on Mondays and Tuesdays, spread over three terms each year.
-Students will also receive termly tutorials and 1-1 lessons, by arrangement.
+This teacher-training course is arranged to enable students to continue to work if need be, and training days are flexible – by arrangement withthe student group.
+These are spread over three terms annually.
+There is also the option to train on an ‘apprenticeship basis’.
+Students will receive termly tutorials and 1-1 lessons, by arrangement.
 Additionally there will be annual long weekends of extra training work during the Easter and Summer breaks where specific themes can be further explored.
 Students are also required to undertake project-based work on a chosen area of interest connected to the Alexander Technique, to be independently studied / researched and presented as a written paper of approximately 5000 words.

 As an important part of the training, students are asked to document their personal journey of psycho-physical change by keeping a journal or learning diary, and to present extracts of this once a year, in the form of an essay.
 Additionally, students are required to make a commitment to an ongoing practice of ‘working on oneself’ for a minimum of one hour daily, outside of training course days, and to have a minimum of 10 private lessons outside of the training course, spread throughout the year.